ryansgot/forsuredbcompiler/README.md

 dependencies {
     compile 'com.google.guava:guava:19.0'

-    compile 'com.fsryan.forsuredb:forsuredbapi:0.10.1'          // common API for your code and the supporting libraries compile 'com.fsryan.forsuredb:sqlitelib:0.4.0'              // the SQLite DBMS integration compile 'com.fsryan.forsuredb:forsuredbandroid:0.10.1@aar'  // the Android integration and useful tools
+    compile 'com.fsryan.forsuredb:forsuredbapi:0.11.0'          // common API for your code and the supporting libraries compile 'com.fsryan.forsuredb:sqlitelib:0.5.0'              // the SQLite DBMS integration compile 'com.fsryan.forsuredb:forsuredbandroid:0.11.0@aar'  // the Android integration and useful tools

-    provided 'com.fsryan.forsuredb:forsuredbcompiler:0.10.0'    // these classes are not needed at runtime--they do code generation apt 'com.fsryan.forsuredb:forsuredbcompiler:0.10.0'         // runs the forsuredb annotation processor at compile time }
+    provided 'com.fsryan.forsuredb:forsuredbcompiler:0.11.0'    // these classes are not needed at runtime--they do code generation annotationProcessor 'com.fsryan.forsuredb:forsuredbcompiler:0.11.0'         // runs the forsuredb annotation processor at compile time
+}

 forsuredb {